joergmlpts/nature-id/README.md

 ### Taxonomy and Common Names Files

 The trained models come with scientific names as labels and many of those scientific names are already outdated.
-The common names and current taxonomy are obtained from this file: [https://www.inaturalist.org/taxa/inaturalist-taxonomy.dwca.zip](https://www.inaturalist.org/taxa/inaturalist-taxonomy.dwca.zip) This tool expects the contents of this zip archive in directory `inaturalist-taxonomy`.
+The common names and current taxonomy are obtained from this file: [https://www.inaturalist.org/taxa/inaturalist-taxonomy.dwca.zip](https://www.inaturalist.org/taxa/inaturalist-taxonomy.dwca.zip) This tool expects this zip archive in directory `inaturalist-taxonomy`.

 ## Sample Photos